AI-Citizen/SolidGPT/README.md

 # 🧱 SolidGPT

+# ❗️❗️We solemnly declare:

+**We have NOT issued any cryptocurrency.**

+**Any cryptocurrency claiming to be issued in our name is a SCAM.
+Please stay vigilant and avoid being deceived.**

 # 🚀 What's this
 SolidGPT is a AI searching assistant for developer that helps code and workspace semantic search